flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### workingDir

-The container likely has a set working directory, and if you are running the RESTful API service (meaning you start without a command, as shown above) this will likely be the application folder.
+The container likely has a set working directory, and if you are running an interactive cluster (meaning you start without a command, as shown above) this will likely be the application folder.
 If you are launching a job directly with flux start and require a particular working directory, set it here!